 This program lasts 90 minutes

 Minimum number of students for staff led programs is 20.
-One adult (teachers or chaperones) per 5 students for program participation are included at no additional fees.
+One adult (teachers or chaperones) per 5 students for program participation are included at $5 per person.
 This program is available Monday thru Friday.

 Program starts at 10 am and goes to 11:30 am.
 Picnic tables are available for bagged lunches.